Edgemere Landfill

 Edgemere Landfill is a former municipal landfill located in Edgemere on the Rockaway peninsula in Queens, New York City.
 It is located on a man-made peninsula on the Jamaica Bay shoreline, at the eastern end of the Rockaway peninsula.
-A portion of the site is currently open to the public as Rockaway Community Park (formerly Edgemere Park).
+A portion of the site is open to the public as Rockaway Community Park (formerly Edgemere Park).
 The entire site is owned by the New York City Department of Parks and Recreation.